Frequently Asked Document Management Questions

 • Schedule – How fast do you need to scan?

-In general, the average cost of scanning a single microfilm sheet is $0.75 – $1.25/sheet for jacket fiche (16mm and 35mm) and $3 to $5 for COM fiche.
-If you have a roll of microfilm, the cost to scan it is going to cost somewhere around $85 depending on the number of images on the roll.
+The average cost to scan a single microfiche sheet ranges from $0.75 to $1.25 per sheet for jacket fiche (16mm and 35mm) and $3 to $5 for COM fiche.
+If you have a roll of microfilm, the cost is typically around $85, depending on the number of images on the roll.

-You can also try our document scanning cost calculator for a more detailed estimate, which factors in additional costs based on your requirements.
+For a more detailed estimate, try our document scanning cost calculator, which factors in additional costs based on your specific requirements.